CRadivoyevitch/IT1025Repo/Lab 3/readme.md

 # Python IDLE
-Explain the difference between the shell and file editor in the IDLE
+Explain the difference between the shell and file editor in the IDLE The shell provides immediate reaction to a coded action, whereas the file editor allows for work on fully programmed codes.
 ## Code Examples

 # Graphics